NaturalIntelligence/wp-thumb-extractor/readme.txt

 For live example visit [article-stack](http://article-stack.com/ "amty thumb ")
 			[THZ](http://thinkzarahatke.com/ "amty thumb ")
 == Changelog ==

+= 2.0.1 =
+* just modified the docs for end user to tell how to use this plugin

 = 2.0 =
 * security - image resizing utility can be called internally using post id instead of independent url.
 So noone else can use your bandwidth.